Ivan Reitman: Career

 Reitman's first producing job was with the then-new station CITY-TV in Toronto.
 CITY was also the home of the first announcing job of his later friend and collaborator Dan Aykroyd.
 However, Reitman's tenure at CITY was short; he was fired during his first year by station owner Moses Znaimer.

 In Toronto, he produced the stage production Spellbound (1973) starring his university friend, magician Doug Henning, with a script by David Cronenberg and score by Howard Shore.
 This show evolved into the 1974 Broadway production The Magic Show, which ran for four and a half years at the Cort Theatre.
 Reitman and Henning also collaborated on the 1983 musical Merlin, for which Reitman was nominated for the Tony Awards for Best Musical (as a producer) and Best Direction of a Musical.

 Reitman's first commercial film ventures were as producer of two films for director David Cronenberg, Shivers (1975) and Rabid (1977).
-His big break came when he produced National Lampoon's Animal House in 1978 and directed Meatballs in 1979.
+In 1976, he left the Canadian studio Cinépix for good to start producing American films through his newly-formed Ivan Reitman Productions.
+His big break came when he produced National Lampoon's Animal House in 1978 and directed Meatballs in 1979, mainly to fulfill contractual obligations with the former Canadian studio Cinépix that he left in 1976.
 From there, he directed and produced a number of comedies including Stripes (1981), Ghostbusters (1984), Legal Eagles (1986), Twins (1988), Ghostbusters II (1989), Kindergarten Cop (1990), Dave (1993), Junior (1994), Six Days, Seven Nights (1998), Evolution (2001), My Super Ex-Girlfriend (2006), and No Strings Attached (2011).